 There is a long tradition of recreational boating on Georgian Bay.
 Reports indicate that regattas were being held at Owen Sound as early as 1852.
 In 1879 the Wiarton Echo reported that professional and amateur sailors would be gathering in that town in September for a regatta.
 Many historians report the fact that in the 1800s many wealthy families from Toronto and other southern Ontario centres enjoyed booking passage on the many ships that sailed Georgian Bay.
 Aboard these vessels the tourists would enjoy passing the time reading, dining, and admiring the scenic beauty of the Bay and the surrounding coastlines.

 The development of the internal combustion engine enabled many individuals to acquire their own means of water transportation.
 This led to the sight of many recreational marine vehicles travelling the watery highways which had once been almost solely used by commercial vessels.

 Recreational boating on Georgian Bay became increasingly popular after the turn of this century.
-However, it is not until after 1930 that tourism began to boom in hinterland of this area.
+However, it is not until the 1930s that tourism began to boom in hinterland of this area.
 The 1933 edition of the Ontario Tourist and Sportsman's Guide did not list any resorts north of Sauble Beach on the Lake Huron side of the Bruce Peninsula.
 On the Georgian Bay shore the Williams' Hotel in Lion's Head and the Arlington and Pacific Hotels in Wiarton were the most northerly tourist havens reported.

 However, this does not mean that tourists were not travelling to this area.
 The July 10, 1930 edition of the Wiarton Echo reported that the previous weekend had been a "record week-end for tourists and visiting of many yachts" at Tobermory.
 Many of the vessels docked at Tobermory were from the Detroit Yachting Club.